r00tmebaby/ZedTV-IPTV-Player-Recorder-Scraper/README.md

 - Pick a channel/movie (right).
 - Double-click or right-click for **Full Screen / Record / Play in VLC**.
 - **Record** writes MP4 files to the `records/` directory.
+- When idle (no playback), the video canvas shows the placeholder `background.jpg`.

 ### Create a Custom List
 - **File → Custom List** to save the currently selected items into a new M3U.